 Free Language Podcasts feature a short dialogue, which is then gradually broken down & translated into English.

-The presenters are charming, easy to understand & the lessons take on a light-hearted tone – it’s one of the more fun ways to learn Spanish or any new language.
+The presenters are charming, easy to understand & the lessons take on a light-hearted tone.

 - Flexible & convenient

 Once you subscribe, you can download any podcasts to your mobile & listen to them anywhere, anytime.

 You receive a broad variety of other resources with each podcast – these include PDFs with dialogues and translations, vocabulary lists, games, videos & review exercises.

 - Different subscription levels